 CISSP Exam Details

-The CISSP exam is offered in multiple languages: English, French, German, Japanese, Korean, Simplified Chinese, and Spanish.
+The CISSP exam is offered in multiple languages: English, Chinese, German, Japanese, Korean, and Spanish.
 This ensures that candidates can take the exam in a language they're comfortable with, reducing language barriers to certification.
-The exam utilizes a Computer Adaptive Testing (CAT) format for English-language candidates, offering a tailored testing experience that adjusts the difficulty of questions based on the candidate's responses.
-For other languages, a linear format is used, with a fixed set of questions for all examinees.
+As of April 15, 2024, the exam utilizes a Computer Adaptive Testing (CAT) format for all language versions, offering a tailored testing experience that adjusts the difficulty of questions based on the candidate's responses.
+This standardized approach ensures a consistent and fair examination process for all candidates, regardless of their chosen language.

 In terms of content, the CISSP exam covers eight domains from the CBK: